Mr Blobby

 Mr Blobby is a character originally featured on the British Saturday night variety show Noel's House Party, broadcast on BBC One.
 Created by Charlie Adams, a writer for the show, Mr Blobby is a bulbous pink figure covered in yellow spots, with a permanent toothy grin and green jiggling eyes.
 Mr Blobby communicates only by saying the word "blobby" in an electronically altered voice, expressing his moods through tone of voice and repetition.
 He topped the UK Singles Chart with the 1993 Christmas release "Mr Blobby".

-The legal rights to the character are owned by BBC Studios and Unique Television Ltd., a company founded by the presenter Noel Edmonds.

 History

 Origins

 Mr Blobby first appeared in 1992 in the 'Gotcha' segment of the second series of Noel's House Party, in which celebrities were caught out in a Candid Camera style prank.
-Mr Blobby was presented to the celebrities as if he were a real and established children's television character, in order to record a feature about the guests' professions - in reality, the setup was completely fictitious, and the character of Mr Blobby portrayed by Noel Edmonds and focused on acting childish and unprofessionally to irritate the celebrities taking part.
-After the conclusion of the second series, the character was made a regular feature of the programme, with the production team taking turns to don the costume created by artist Joshua Snow.
+Mr Blobby was presented to the celebrities as if he were a real and established children's television character, in order to record a feature about the guests' professions - in reality, the setup was completely fictitious, and the character of Mr Blobby, portrayed by Barry Killerby in a costume created by artist Joshua Snow, focused on acting childishly and unprofessionally, to irritate the celebrities taking part.
+After the conclusion of the second series, the character was made a regular feature of the programme.

 Through Noel's House Party, Mr Blobby was seen in short comedy sketches, 'guest-appearing' on other TV programmes.
 Examples include Lovejoy, where he unintentionally broke antique furniture, and Keeping Up Appearances, where he was seen paying an impromptu visit to Hyacinth and Richard Bucket, disrupting their kitchen.
-Mr Blobby was later dropped from Noel's House Party for its final series, but was later brought back for the programme's final episode.
+Mr Blobby was dropped from Noel's House Party for its final series, but was brought back for the programme's final episode.